opengisch/OpenComptage/docs/installation.md

 Create the database structure (need to be done when model is modified, data will be reset):

     .\create_db.ps1

+**If updating an existing project**, make sure to check the diff on the SQL files located in the `db` folder between the version you're deploying and the previous deployed version.

 Deploy to your custom repository